 The rod and staff can depict comfort, protection and security.
 This is preeminently true of the shepherd’s rod and staff.
 One of these was the familiar crook, used for discipling a wandering sheep, encircling a sheep’s neck or belly to rescue it from a gully and laying across the backs of sheep for the purposes of counting (the so-called rodding of the sheep) as they entered the sheepfold (Leviticus 27:32, Ezekiel 20:37).
 The other half of the rod and staff pair was a club-like weapon used for warding off predators, in essence, destroying the enemy.

 In the hands of a leader a rod or a staff, like the King’s scepter can also be symbolic of authority.
 During Israel’s wilderness wanderings GOD told Moses at one point to take the rod and assemble the congregation (Numbers 20:8) and Moses subsequently used the rod to strike the rock to produce water (Numbers 20:11, Exodus 17:5-6).
-In the book of Revelation, Christ is the One who is to rule all the nations with a rod of iron (Revelation 12:5).
+In the book of Revelation, YESHUA, Our Messiah is the One who is to rule all the nations with a rod of iron (Revelation 12:5).

 The word rod is found in Exodus, Genesis, Numbers, Hebrews, Psalms, Isaiah, Revelation and 2 Corinthians.